vunit2007/startnow-node101-movie-finder-data/README.md

-This project accept requests for the Open Movie DataBase (OMDB) API using express framework.
+This project accepts requests for the Open Movie DataBase (OMDB) API using express framework.